Ogochukwu Onuchukwu (Nee Onugu.) |

 She sounds desperate to rouse me from my sleep.
 I am struggling to wake but I can’t.
 I open my eyes and they shut of their own accord.

 I am powerless to keep them from shutting.
 And I find as soon as I stop struggling, my sleep becomes sweet repose.
+Suddenly I don’t want to wake from it just yet.
+It is peaceful.

 I see mum again, and I see Uzo.
 Uzo keeps calling.
 She won’t stop calling.
 She is crying too, just like mum.